 (We’ll both be in Tawain, including Hualien and Mini Voyager, in less than a month’s time.
 Ting will still be in Europe but there are other beautiful people I’ve kept in touch with.
 I’m pushing the boat out this year thanks to pensions coming onstream, so aim to be in Vietnam in autumn.
 I’ll then give serious thought to calling it a day on long haul flights.
 There are other ways to get our kicks, even for old timers like me.)

-I made Ting a food pack – BLT sandwich by mine own fair hands, crisps by Walker Brothers, tea loaf and ginger cookie by Aldi – then drove her and kingsize backpack to the bus station for the 19:30 overnight to Dundee.
+I gave Ting a food pack – BLT sandwich by mine own fair hands, crisps by Walker Brothers, tea loaf and ginger cookie by Aldi – then drove her and kingsize backpack to the bus station for the 19:30 overnight to Dundee.
 As we awaited its arrival in a wind tunnel apology for a shelter, Ting took a selfie.

 I awoke this morning to an email saying the BLT was ‘yummy’.
 That’s Mandarin for yummy.